Pentagon leaker Jack Teixeira sentenced to 15 years in jail – DW – 11/12/2024

 Pentagon leaker Jack Teixeira sentenced to 15 years in jailNovember 12, 2024

-A US federal judge sentenced airman Jack Teixeira to 15 years in prison on Tuesday for leaking a trove of classified Pentagon documents.
+A US federal judge sentenced 22-year-old Jack Teixeira, a Massachusetts Air National Guard member, to 15 years in prison on Tuesday for leaking a trove of classified Pentagon documents.

+Authorities said Teixeira first typed out classified documents he accessed, and then began sharing photos of files marked as "Secret" and "Top Secret," before trying to cover his steps by throwing his electronic devices into the dumpster next to his house.

+Wearing an orange jumpsuit when brought into court, Teixeira showed no visible reaction as he was sentenced.

 The 2023 leak was the most damaging breach in more than a decade, with some of the documents relating to provision of equipment to Ukraine.